 There are a number of ways to promote yourself when you have a different degree than the average PT applicant.
 In my opinion, there are three key benefits to having a non-science degree when you’re applying to become a PT (or any health profession for that matter).

 - You bring a unique perspective, new skills, and a different way of thinking to the field.

-- You pursue things that generally interest you instead of completing a biology degree because “that’s what everyone else does”
+- Ability to pursue things that generally interest you instead of completing a biology degree because “that’s what everyone else does”

 - You give yourself options to pursue work outside of your field if you change your mind after completing a degree in Physical Therapy.

-So What is the Best College Major for Physical Therapy?
+So What are the Best College Majors for Physical Therapy?

 The top majors accepted into Physical Therapy School is actually published by the APTA.
 Here’s a look at the top 15 undergraduate majors for Physical Therapy school.